naureeng/math-public/workflow/workflow.md

-Obviously these are very personal objections (especially the last one), but I legitimately believe that the first one is exaggerated, and given a bit of practice, the second can be mitigated.
+Obviously these are very personal objections (especially the last one), but I legitimately believe that the first one is exaggerated, and given a bit of practice, the second can be mitigated:

 **Anyone can TeX math faster than they can write it, provided a proper setup and a bit of practice.**